mrudulp/awsnotes/clkd0njed000009lagdchfoym.md

 One can use VPN or AWS Direct Connect to connect AWS with on-premise networks.

-Diagrams below show how network is setup for VPN and Direct Connect
+The diagrams below show how the network is setup for VPN and Direct Connect

 **AWS VPN setup**